Desperate Housewife

 • Nature & Travel

-When a dog resembles its owner, is it just a coincidence or something deeper?
-“While this isn’t a universal phenomenon for all owners and their dogs, it has been observed…
+When a dog looks like its owner, is it coincidence or something deeper?
+“While this isn’t a universal phenomenon for all owners and their dogs, they often share certain similarities,”…

 • Nature & Travel

-Researchers from the University of Bristol have discovered that human stress can lead to a sudden decline in a dog’s mood.
-This groundbreaking study by the university team is the…
+Researchers from the University of Bristol have discovered that human stress can lead to a sudden drop in a dog’s mood.
+This study by the university team is the first…

 • Nature & Travel

 Mark Twain once wrote, “Man is the only animal that blushes.”
-However, a new study seems to have proven the famous American writer wrong.
-A team from the French National…
+But a new study overturns that claim.
+A team from the French National Institute for Agriculture, Food, and Environment…

 • Nature & Travel

-Why do birds sit on electric wires without getting electrocuted?
+How birds sit on power lines without getting zapped

 • Nature & Travel